-This set of Biology Multiple Choice Questions for NEET Exam focuses on “Biomacromolecules – 2”.
+This set of Class 11 Biology Chapter 9 Multiple Choice Questions & Answers (MCQs) focuses on “Biomolecules” for NEET Preparation.

 1. Which of the following is a common feature to all the compounds found in the acid-soluble pool?

 b) They have molecular weights greater than 8000 Dalton

 c) They have molecular weights in the range of 18-8000 Dalton

 d) They have molecular weights in the range of 18-800 Dalton

 Explanation: All the biomolecules which are found in the acid-soluble pool have molecular weights in the range of 18-800 Dalton while those biomolecules which are found in acid insoluble pool have molecular weights greater than 10,000 Dalton.